 Students will return to Santo Domingo on Tuesday afternoon.
 They will spend that night in Santo Domingo at a hotel near the airport.
 On Tuesday evening or Wednesday morning, students transferring to other programs in Latin America can catch a flight to Costa Rica, Cuba, or Peru.
 Students connecting to other programs in the Dominican Republic will join their new trip on Wednesday morning.

 Students from the United States and Canada will be automatically issued a 30-day tourist visa upon entry into the Dominican Republic for the cost of $10.
 STUDENTS MUST HAVE $10 UPON ENTRY TO PAY FOR THE TOURIST CARD.

 Yes.
-All flights between the Dominican Republic and the USA will have a flight leader starting in New York.
-Return flights to the USA will also have a flight leader as far as New York.
-Flights from the Dominican Republic to Costa Rica and Peru will not be escorted.
+All flights between the Dominican Republic and the USA will have a flight leader starting in Miami.
+Return flights to the USA will also have a flight leader as far as Miami.
+Flights from the Dominican Republic to Costa Rica, Cuba, and Peru will not be escorted.

 During this trip, students will visit the areas of Santo Domingo, Hato Mayor, San Pedro, and Samana.

 Each program will have leaders who are certified in First Aid and CPR.
 Some of our program leaders are also certified as Wilderness First Responders, Emergency Medical Technicians (EMTs), Wilderness EMTs, and/or Life Guards.

 Rustic Pathways maintains a minimum of 1 Program Leader for every 7 students.
 Additionally, each program maintains at least 2 primary program leaders, one male and one female.

 Rustic Pathways uses purified bottled water on all Dominican Republic Programs.
 We ask students to bring reusable water bottles in order to reduce plastic usage.